OmahaDsaAdmin/hugo-website/content/join/_index.md

 ## Contact the Chapter

 After you become a national member, send an email to [omahadsa@gmail.com](mailto:omahadsa@gmail.com) to let us know you're a new member in our area.
 We're organizing in eastern Nebraska and parts of western Iowa.

+## Keep in Touch

+Most importantly, make sure you sign up for our chapter's mailing list so you can keep up with our latest activities:

+{{< actionNetwork >}}